Error-331/code_tests/docs/bible/links.md

 We Don't React Like This World - April 19 (do not fear death);

 Nowhere Else to Go - April 20 (God's grace - savior from death, stand still before God, still your heart before God);

+The Nature of Repentance - April 21 (value of repentance, change mind about sin, change direction from sin to Christ);